jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-25-kafka-development-with-docker-part-3/index.md

   - Several topics are created to manage connectors by multiple worker processes.
 - Plugin path
   - Paths that contains plugins (connectors, converters, transformations) can be set to a list of filesystem paths separated by commas (,)
+  - `/opt/connectors` is added and connector sources will be volume-mapped to it.

 ```java-properties
 # kafka-dev-with-docker/part-03/configs/connect-distributed.properties